tekartik/sqflite/sqflite/doc/sql.md

 The number of `?` characters must match the number of arguments.
 Arguments types must be in the list of [supported types](supported_types.md).

-Particulary, list (expect for blob content) are not supported.
+Particulary, lists (expect for blob content) are not supported.
 A common mistake is to expect to use `IN (?)` and give a list of values.
 This does not work.
 Instead you should list each argument one by one:

 ```dart